When is my next scheduled collection date?

 Yes.
 You can request a self-haul voucher to dispose of your bulk waste at Summerhill Waste Management Centre instead of having a kerbside collection.
 Just fill out our bulk waste service request form or call (02) 4974 2000, to request for a voucher be mailed to you.

-If I get sent a voucher, how long have I got to use it?
+How long have I got to use my voucher?